Priceless (2006 film): Plot

 Jean continues to prove himself a skillful gold digger.
 He and Irène steal away from their patrons every chance they can, falling in love in the process.
 On the morning of Irène's departure for Venice, Gilles catches Irène and Jean kissing on the hotel room balcony.
 Furious, Gilles leaves Irène at the hotel with nothing but a sarong and the swimsuit she is wearing.
 Jean sells his watch to buy Irène a week's stay in their hotel and a gorgeous evening gown.
-He also gives her an invitation to a party.
-Madeleine is at first upset with Jean for selling his watch, but Jean calms her down by giving her a pair of earrings.
+He also gives her an invitation to an exclusive party.
+Madeleine is initially upset that Jean sold his watch, but he appeases her by presenting her with a pair of diamond earrings.
 He claims that he pawned the watch to buy Madeleine a gift and she is pleased.

-At the party that evening, Irène sees Jacques again, but with a new young girlfriend, Agnès.
+At the party that evening, Irène spots Jacques with a new young girlfriend, Agnès.
 While stealing a dance with Jean, Irène hatches a plan to win Jacques back again, with Jean's assistance.
 Jean agrees to play along and is dumped by Madeleine in the process.
-However, he convinces Agnès that he is a prince and seduces her away from Jacques, giving Irène a chance to steal Jacques.
-However, when Irène sees Jean with Agnès on the balcony, she realizes she loves Jean.
+However, he convinces Agnès that he is a wealthy prince and seduces her away from Jacques, giving Irène a chance to steal Jacques.
+However, when Irène sees Jean with Agnès on the balcony, she realises she loves Jean.
 She runs away from Jacques and declares her love, abandoning her pursuit of a luxurious lifestyle.
-The movie ends with barefoot Irène and Jean riding off to Italy on his scooter, using the euro coin for the toll fee.
+A barefoot Irène and Jean ride off to Italy on his scooter, using the euro coin for the toll fee.